jkkummerfeld/slate/README.md

 This week:
 - Labeling with free text
+- Bug: If a word is wider than the screen, we crash
+- Option to specify file names on the command line
 - Disagreement visualisation
+- Add timestamp to default output prefix
+- Splash page of help rather than at the bottom

 Future improvements:
 - Rather than highlighting text, use columns on the left (block of colour), for line mode at least.
 Not sure about tokens